Shreyas-Joshi1/KitchenChaos/README.md

 ## ✨ Description
-Welcome to **Kitchen Chaos**, a fast-paced, multiplayer cooking game where players must prepare, cook, and serve dishes within a chaotic kitchen environment!
-Each level brings unique challenges, from managing time-sensitive orders to navigating hazards in the kitchen.
+Welcome to **Kitchen Chaos**, a fast-paced, cooking game where players must prepare, cook, and serve dishes within a chaotic kitchen environment!
+The game brings unique challenges, from managing time-sensitive orders to navigating hazards in the kitchen.

 Can you handle the heat and keep the kitchen running smoothly?